NuclearTurtles/HOI4-OldOrder/README.md

 The Old Order mod for HOI4.
 Currently in development with no set release date

 The mod takes place in a world where the French Revolution never happened

 --STATUS UPDATES--

+Status 3 (10:56 2-7-20): Idiocracy
+I AM AN IDIOT!
+So I set the captitals of each country to PROVINICES! not states.
+So it works now.
+I have still set up Prussia as a seperate country, after borders are done I will probably release a demo.

 Status 2 (22:09 2-6-20): Fixing Prussia:

 Well i have no idea whats wrong with Prussia.
 I am making Prussia a compleaty new country which will hopfully fix this crap.
 This will take a sec but should fix the mod.
 I will post a status update when its finished or if something big happens.